 The Houston-Galveston Regional Travel Models are cooperatively developed and maintained by the Houston-Galveston Area Council (H-GAC), the Texas Department of Transportation (TxDOT) and the Metropolitan Transit Authority (METRO).
-This report documents the validation of the Houston-Galveston Regional "Track-1" Travel Models to the Base Year 2002.
-The Track-1 model set is an enhanced standard practice set of travel models that represent an update to the original H-GAC Travel Models - referred to as the "Track-0" model set.
-The Track-1 model set is essentially an update to the Track-0 model set based on 1995 travel survey data for the region.
-This report does not fully document the various model set components, but instead, documents those components that were addressed as part of the 2002 validation.
-The development of the "Track-0" model set is documented in the following reports.
+This report documents the validation of the Houston-Galveston Regional "Cube Voyager" Travel Models to the Base Year 2009.
+The Cube Voyager model set is a new standard practice set of travel models that represent a conversion and update to the enhanced H-GAC Travel Models - referred to as the "Track-1" model set.
+The new Cube Voyager model set is essentially a conversion and enhancement to the Track-1 model set based on 1995 travel survey data for the region.
+The Track-1 model set is enhanced from the original H-GAC Travel Models - referred to as the "Track-0" model set.
+This report does not fully document the various model set components, but instead, documents those components that were addressed as part of the 2009 validation.
+The development of the "Track-1" model set and "Track-0" model set is documented in the following reports.